-Simple and hearty Chickpea Soup with Potatoes is loaded with lemony flavor.
+Simple and hearty vegan Chickpea Potato Soup is loaded with lemony flavor.
 It's easy to make on the stove with only 10 ingredients.
 And the leftovers taste amazing making it perfect for meal prep!

 One of the easiest meals you can make on a vegan Mediterranean diet is soup.
 Start with the classic combination of onions, garlic, carrots, and celery, then add your favorite grains, legumes, and/or vegetables with plenty of herbs and spices for seasoning.

-Inspired by my recipe for Greek Lemon Roasted Potatoes with Chickpeas, if you enjoy the flavors of lemon and oregano, you will love this Mediterranean Chickpea Soup with Potatoes.
+Inspired by my recipe for Greek lemon potatoes and chickpeas, if you enjoy the flavors of lemon and oregano, you will love this Mediterranean Chickpea Potato Soup.

 Why you'll love this recipe